If thereβs one question I get the most on social media, itβs: βWhat are some easy hikes in Yosemite National Park?β

 Honestly, this hike is more hard than moderately challenging but doable if you take it slow and pace yourself.

-The path is paved the entire way to the Vernal Fall Footbridge, but it’s a steady uphill climb the whole time.
+The path is paved the entire way to the Vernal Fall Footbridge, but itβs a steady uphill climb the whole time.

+If you try to power through it quickly, itβs going to feel rough.
 The trick is to take your time, rest often, and enjoy the journey.

 Even though this portion of the Mist Trail is completely paved, I wouldn’t consider it wheelchair accessible or stroller friendly due to it being very steep and the occasional bump in the trail.